binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 There are many building materials used today, that are trivially easy to compromise.
 Although cyber attacks, as opposed to simple physical penetration, are on the increase, physical attacks are generally lower tech and easier to carry out by less technically skilled people.
 One factor being realised with regard to cyber-crime is that the physical vector can also be a key component of carrying out a successful technology based attack, in a manner similar to social engineering as we cover in the [People](#people) chapter.

-1. Roofing iron, in fact most roofing materials are very easy to either break through or remove.
+1. Roofing iron, and most roofing materials, are very easy to either break through or remove.
 Once an attacker has a small section of roofing material removed, there is little in the way of physical elements stopping them from entering the human inhabitable areas.
 Ceiling and wall linings have little strength and are easily pushed from their substrate.
 2. Skylights, as are windows, are easy to get through.
 Skylights are often just less obvious than windows, although not always.
 There are usually metal strips with rubber moulding underneath holding the glass panes in.
 With a flat blade screw-driver or any other similar tool, these are typically simple to remove.
 This would be my usual approach to entering my house when I have misplaced my keys.
 This is quick, easy, and does not result in any damage.
 3. Weak exterior cladding: there are lots of fairly weak building materials used today.
 Fibre cement for example is often only 6mm thick.
 Sometimes this may have a plaster coat on it, which may give a deceptive appearance of strength.
 Either way, with a good kick, penetration is fairly straight forward.
-4. Suspended ceilings: if you have sensitive information stored in any area, such as server rooms, archive rooms, etc. Which has a false or suspended (dropped) ceiling, this is often an easily penetrable vulnerability.
+4. Suspended ceilings: if you have sensitive information stored in any area, such as server rooms and archive rooms, which have a false or suspended (dropped) ceiling, this is often an easily penetrable vulnerability.
 GIB or Acoustic NRC tiles are extremely common in office environments, but can be removed easily with bare hands, no tools required.

 ### Service Labels